Plea-Justice/plea-justice.github.io/Researcher Console/Documentation/Importing-and-Fetching-Data.md

 parent: Documentation
 grand_parent: Researcher Console
 ---

 ## Static Data

-This is data that isn't and can't be changed while the app is running.
-Instead, it makes use of code-splitting and builds optimizations.
+This is data that can't and won't be changed while the app is running.
+So instead, it makes use of code-splitting for optimization.

-This data should also generally not be put into the `static/` since everything in that folder is served after being built and the data is already injected in by the bundler (WebPack) at build time.
-Currently, the `~/data/` is being used for this.
+This data should also not be put into the `static/` directory as everything in that folder is served after being built. `assets/` would be an appropriate place for this.

 [More Info](https://github.com/nuxt/nuxt.js/issues/123)